How do you know if you have fibromyalgia? Symptoms, diagnosis, treatment, management.

 Joint pain – it’s an aching sensation, swelling is common.
 Joint pain is often described as a dull ache that can move.

-Allodynia – it means that your skin painful to touch, for instance, when mild pressure from clothes or gentle massage causes pain.
+Allodynia – it means that your skin is painful to touch, for instance, when mild pressure from clothes or gentle massage causes pain.

 Pain signals originate in nociceptors (nerves), that sense information about things like pain and temperature right from the skin.